Skip to main content

 EV-199 Special Topics in Environmental Science

-Lecture or laboratory course in selected areas of Environmental Science presented by departmental instructor.
-Topics will be announced in advance.
+Lecture or laboratory course in selected areas of environmental science presented by departmental instructor.
+Topics are announced in advance.

 1 to 6 credits